Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 the test program.
 You can immediately build this source code and run the test.
 To do this, Tcases for OpenAPI has to deal with all of the issues of constructing an API test program.

 * **Which language?** Which programming language are you using to write the test?
 Java?
 JavaScript?
-Some more exotic?
+Something more exotic?

 * **Which test framework?** Most test programs are built around a _test framework_ that is used to run test cases and report results.
 For test developers, such frameworks generally define how to designate individual tests and how to control their